 Transparency and z-ordering

 These protocols differ from each other in fundamental, important ways, and forming an abstraction from them isn't trivial.
 Integrating them wholly into the z-ordered semantics of Notcurses was still more difficult.
 Notcurses works via piles (rendering contexts) of planes (drawing surfaces), with each pile's planes totally ordered on a z axis.
-Higher planes obscure or blend with lower ones.
+Higher planes blend with or obscure lower ones.
 When Notcurses renders a pile, it projects these planes down onto a single plane, solving a single surface; it rasterizes this virtual surface to the physical viewing area by encoding it as a set of terminal escape codes and UTF-8 data.
 Only cells which have changed need to be rasterized, and eliding unchanged cells is a critical optimization, usually cutting the output size down by 90% or more.
-Every output byte is multiplied several times before becoming visible (we must copy it to a kernel buffer, the terminal must read it from a kernel buffer, and the terminal must display the resulting cell), so trading some computation for fewer output bytes is well worth it.
+Every output byte is processed several times before becoming visible (we must copy it to a kernel buffer, the terminal must read it from a kernel buffer, and the terminal must display the resulting cell), so trading some computation for fewer output bytes is well worth it.